Emblem of Yugoslavia: Kingdom of Yugoslavia

 The coat of arms of the 1918–1941 Kingdom of Yugoslavia (called the Kingdom of Serbs, Croats and Slovenes until 1929) evolved from the coat of arms of Serbia.
 Graphically the coats of arms were similar, featuring only two major differences, the first difference being the royal crowns.
 The royal Serbian coat of arms depicts the general heraldic crown, while the royal Yugoslav coat of arms depicted the ruling Karađorđević dynastic crown.

 The second difference involved the shield surmounted on the white double-headed eagle.
 The previous Serbian coat of arms depicted only the Serbian tetragrammatic cross, representing only the Serbs.
 When Yugoslavia formed in 1918, the surmounted shield changed to include symbolism for the newly integrated Croats (red-and-white chequerboard) and Slovenes, as the three official nations of Yugoslavia.
 The coat of arms includes three golden six-pointed stars arranged in the form of an upside-down triangle, adopted from the Slovenian coat-of-arms of the family of the Counts of Celje.
 An image of the royal Yugoslav coat of arms appears on the 10-Yugoslav dinar banknote of 1926.

+Emblem raised in behalf of American Serbs, Croats and Slovenes on 4 July 1918 in Washington, D.C.